paoloronco/Lynx/README.md

   - Option to choose the placement of profile elements (name, bio, avatar, etc.)
 - **Links**
   - Ability to center text and customize its alignment within cards
-  - Ability to export Links & Profile as Json
+  - Ability to export/import Links & Profile as Json
 - **Themes**
   - Further improvements to theme usability and customization
   - Enhanced personalization options for layouts, colors, and styles